Arabian horse: Breed characteristics

 Arabian horses have refined, wedge-shaped heads, a broad forehead, large eyes, large nostrils, and small muzzles.
 Most display a distinctive concave, or "dished" profile.
 Many Arabians also have a slight forehead bulge between their eyes, called the jibbah by the Bedouin, that adds additional sinus capacity, believed to have helped the Arabian horse in its native dry desert climate.
 Another breed characteristic is an arched neck with a large, well-set windpipe set on a refined, clean throatlatch.
 This structure of the poll and throatlatch was called the mitbah or mitbeh by the Bedouin.
 In the ideal Arabian, it is long, allowing flexibility in the bridle and room for the windpipe.

 Other distinctive features are a relatively long, level croup, or top of the hindquarters, and naturally high tail carriage.
 The USEF breed standard requires Arabians to have solid bone and standard correct equine conformation.
 Well-bred Arabians have a deep, well-angled hip and well laid-back shoulder.
 Within the breed, there are variations.
 Some individuals have wider, more powerfully muscled hindquarters suitable for intense bursts of activity in events such as reining, while others have longer, leaner muscling better suited for long stretches of flatwork such as endurance riding or horse racing.
 Most have a compact body with a short back.
 Arabians usually have dense, strong bone, and good hoof walls.
 They are especially noted for their endurance, and the superiority of the breed in endurance riding competition demonstrates that well-bred Arabians are strong, sound horses with superior stamina.
-At international FEI-sponsored endurance events, Arabians and half-Arabians are the dominant performers in distance competition.
+The Arabian Horse Society of Australia maintains that, at international FEI-sponsored endurance events, Arabians and half-Arabians are the dominant performers in distance competition.